Attorney for Virginia Lt. Gov. Fairfax pushes for criminal investigation into allegations against him

 Fairfax, a Democrat, is accused by two different women of sexual assault, accusations that emerged during the blackface scandal surrounding Democratic Gov. Ralph Northam when there were calls for Northam to step down.
 Fairfax is first in line of succession should Northam resign.

 Vanessa Tyson accused Fairfax of forcing her to engage in sexual acts without her consent during the 2004 Democratic National Convention in Boston.
 Meredith Watson, a classmate of Fairfax at Duke University, claims the lieutenant governor raped her during their time as students at Duke in 2000.
-Fairfax has vehemently denied both claims.

-Up until now, he has resisted calls for a criminal investigation or for an investigation into the claims by the Virginia General Assembly.
-The move by Fairfax attorney Barry Pollock signals a change in strategy for Fairfax, who could face a public hearing by the legislature where both of his accusers have said they would be willing to testify.
+Fairfax has vehemently denied both claims, but did not endorse a criminal investigation by the specific jurisdictions into the matter until early April.
+He called for those investigations after he claimed that he had voluntarily taken and passed a polygraph examination.
+The move by Fairfax attorney Barry Pollock this week signals that the lieutenant governor is continuing to push for those investigations while he still could face a public hearing by the legislature, where both of his accusers have said they would be willing to testify.

 In the letters to the district attorneys' offices in Suffolk County, Massachusetts, and Durham County, North Carolina, obtained by CNN, Pollock specifically asks for criminal investigations to be launched.

-Note: CORRECTION: This story has been updated to reflect that Fairfax endorsed a criminal investigation into the claims in early April.